sonatype/nxrm-sample-files-repo/README.md

 -->
 # Overview
 This repository contains sample files for reference in our [Nexus Repository Help Documentation](https://help.sonatype.com/repomanager3).
-All files in this repository are for example reference only and cannot be used as-is with any Nexus Repository deployment.
+All files in this repository are examples for reference only and cannot be used as-is with any Nexus Repository deployment.

 # Contents
 * [AWS Resilient Deployment Example YAMLs](https://github.com/sonatype/nxrm-sample-files-repo/tree/main/aws-resiliency-yamls) - This section contains sample YAML files used for our [Single-Node Cloud Resilient Deployment Example Using AWS](https://help.sonatype.com/repomanager3/planning-your-implementation/resiliency-and-high-availability/single-node-cloud-resilient-deployment-example-using-aws)